-All cars should be moved to the car park prior to the Welcome Ceremony at 7.30pm.
+All cars should be moved to the designated car park area prior to the Welcome Ceremony at 7.30pm.

-Karma Yoga is "the work that does itself through you" when you are having fun!
-It is a work offering of service for the benefit of the community.
+Karma Yoga is "the work that does itself - through you" when you are having fun!
+It is a work offering of service, for the benefit of the community.
 In this way everyone (except children) gets to actively contribute to the everyday running of the camp.
-Karma Yoga jobs usually take a small amount of your time each daily and includes one of the following: morning veggie chopping, helping with dish washing, clearing tables, toilet and shower cleaning, serving in the cafe or other little jobs that keep our camp running smoothly for everyone.
+Karma Yoga jobs usually take a small amount of your time each day and includes one of the following: morning veggie chopping, helping with dish washing, clearing tables, toilet and shower cleaning, serving in the cafe, or other little jobs that keep our camp running smoothly for everyone.
 This is a great opportunity to connect with people as you work together!

 If you have a Weekend Pass - please come from opening on Friday (6pm dinner) until the conclusion of Sunday evening (after 9.30pm).

-Locals and those who are not registered are welcome for an "Open Day" on Sunday - Arrival is by 10am with departure at the conclusion of the evening dance session.
+Locals, and those who are not registered, are welcome for an "Open Day" on Sunday, January 13th - Arrival is by 10am with departure at the conclusion of the evening dance session.

 Staying within these camp options supports containment of the sacred space and allows participants to open up more, to be seen for who they are and embrace deeper experiences of connectedness.
-It also facilitates ease and flow for Karma Yoga and interpersonal relationships.
+It also facilitates ease and flow for Karma Yoga, Heart Groups and interpersonal relationships.